asongtoruin/site/content/Posts/2025-02-01 Culture Corner_January 2025.md

 **The Traitors**: "event TV" might have largely been killed off by streaming, but there's something enjoyably nostalgic about turning up to a social event and having the "have you seen the latest episode" chat.
 Shout-out to the group chat(s) for arguably being more entertaining than the show.

 **Agatha All Along**: if you're going to make a song the central motif of your show, it does not help if I find the song deeply annoying.
 An average show that I'm glad we have finished watching.

+## MUSIC
+**I Feel Fine**: _The Cold In Every Shelter_ was one of my albums of the year in 2021 but eventually shuffled out of circulation.
+This month though, it's been rattling around my head and reminding me that it's an absolute joy.

+**Origami Angel**: will I finally see a gami gang headline set that isn't _acoustic_ let's find out soon.

+## BOOKS
+**Tokens by Rachel O'Dwyer**: I'm *slowly* making my way through this, and am very much enjoying having a book that is about digital currency (ish) but also retains a lot of skepticism about cryptocurrency.

+## GAMES
+**Like A Dragon: Infinite Wealth**: sometimes I struggle to understand why certain games grab me and others don't.
+The intangible thing that goes from a game I'll play for a couple of hours to one I'll obsess over for an extended period of time.
+This fits into the latter camp.
+There's just _so much_ to it, I can hop on for an hour at a time and do a completely different bunch of activities.
+It's got the right amount of drama and _absolutely not taking itself seriously_.
+I'll be playing it for a while I think.